yoelhor/aad-b2c-tools/README.md

     "FacebookAppId": "0",
     "MicrosoftAppId": "0",
     "GoogleAppId": "0",
-    "RESTApiServer",
-    "HTMLPagesServer"
-  }]
+    "RESTApiServer": "The location of your REST API", "HTMLPagesServer": "The location of your HTML page layout files" }]
 }
 ```
-After the command is completed, you will find the exported policies under the **Environment** folder.
-Before you upload the policy to your Azure AD B2C tenant, check the values of the exported policy files.
+After the command is completed, you will find the exported policies under the **Environment** folder. **Important**: Before you upload the policy to your Azure AD B2C tenant, check the values of the exported policy files.

 ## Disclaimer